 For more information regarding the above-prohibited duties and the details behind each one, employers can see the YES website.

 Minors ages 14 and 15 may only work up to three hours on a school day, and up to eight hours on a non-school day.
-In addition to the daily limits, minors may only work up to 18 hours per school week, and up to 40 during a non-school week.
+In addition to the daily limits, minors may only work up to 18 hours per school week, and up to 40 hours during a non-school week.

-While the Indiana Youth Employment Center provides a wide array of materials and resources regarding youth employment in Indiana, but there are only a few things that are required for employers to post.
+The Indiana Youth Employment Center provides a wide array of materials and resources regarding youth employment in Indiana, but there are only a few things that are required for employers to post.

-Companies that are struggling with Indiana compliance regarding things like youth employment, or other areas of Indiana Labor Law, may want to consider reaching out to an Indiana Payroll and HR company for help.
+Companies that are struggling with Indiana compliance regarding things like youth employment or other areas of Indiana Labor Law may want to consider reaching out to an Indiana Payroll and HR company for help.

-Businesses looking for assistance can contact us, or get connected with a provider today!
+Businesses looking for assistance can contact us or get connected with a provider today!